pedroalbanese/gostkp/README.md

 This project is a reimplementation of [kpcli](http://kpcli.sourceforge.net/) with a few additional features thrown in.
 It provides a shell-like interface for navigating a KeePass-like database and manipulating entries.

 Features, such as `search` have been added.
-If you need KeePass Version 2 support, go to https://github.com/mostfunkyduck/kp.

 ## Usage

 ### Command-line